-An individual does not fulfill his or her responsibilities under the law by only reporting suspicion of abuse or neglect to a campus principal, school counselor, or another District staff member.
+An individual does not fulfill his or her responsibilities under the law by only reporting suspicion of abuse or neglect to a campus princi-

+DATE ISSUED: 10/29/20211/7/2025 UPDATE 118124 FFG(LOCAL)-A Adopted: 1/17/2023 pal, school counselor, or another District staff member.
 Furthermore, the District is prohibited from requiring an employee to first report his or her suspicion to a District or campus administrator.